-Item Description Firmware Version Information about the firmware version Serial Number Serial number of the router (in case of N/A is not ava Hardware UUID Unique HW identifier for the device.
-Profile Current profile - standard or alternative profiles (profiles are used for example to switch between different modes of operation) Time Current date and time Uptime Indicates how long the router is used
+Item Description Product Name Name of the product (may not match with the P/N or order code).
+Product Type Type of the product (may be N/A or the same as the Product Name).
+Firmware Version Information about the firmware version.
+Serial Number Serial number of the router (in case of N/A is not available).
+Hardware UUID 1 Unique HW identifier for the device.
+Product Revision 1 Manufactured product revision number.
+Profile Current profile - standard or alternative profiles (profiles are used for example to switch between different modes of operation).
+CPU Usage CPU usage value (turn on the refresh in the top right corner).
+Memory Usage Memory usage value (turn on the refresh in the top right corner).
+Supply Voltage Supply voltage of the router.
+Temperature Temperature in the router.
+Time Current date and time.
+Uptime Indicates how long the router is used.
+Licenses Link to the list of open source software components of the firmware together with their license type.
+Click on the license type to see the license text.

-1 If the device is equipped with.

-Item Description Licenses Link to the list of open source software components of the firmware together with their complete license texts (GPL versions 2 and 3, LGPL version 2, BSD-style licenses, MIT-style licenses).

-Table 3: System Information
+Table 4: System Information